TAGS: case study, ethics, principles

 Analysis: With this situation being communicated by the student, it may be wise to pursue more information about this situation from the student first.
 Ask her to share, as best she can remember, what information was provided by the company.
 If it was simply an e-mail notification, then ask that it be shared with you.
 If it were a conversation, what was shared with her by the A Inc. representative?
 Was there any further detail offered relating to the company’s overestimate of positions needed?
 Did the company share if there would be an impact on other graduates who accepted offers?
 Were there other employment options within the company that were offered to the student?
 Were there any other considerations beyond the offer of referring her resume and giving her a good reference?
 On what would the reference be based?
 Was she previously an intern or co-op student with A Inc.?
 Sharing with the student that you’ll pursue a similar line of questioning with the employer may help motivate her to be as precise as she can be in articulating to you the communications she had with A Inc.

 Options for Resolution: Gaining an understanding of the consequences that the student faces may determine what action needs to be taken on her behalf.
-Although this student withdrew her candidacy from other companies, it’s possible that if she reconnects with them and explains the circumstances, then one or two may have the hiring flexibility to reinstall her candidacy and perhaps reinstate an offer.
-If that option isn’t available, extending services to the student beyond her graduation may be helpful to her.
+Although this student withdrew her candidacy from other companies, it is possible that if she reconnects with them and explains the circumstances, one or two may have the hiring flexibility to reinstall her candidacy and perhaps reinstate an offer.
+If that option is not available, extending services to the student beyond her graduation may be helpful to her.
 Many career centers extend services to recent graduates for a set period of time, so perhaps no changes to guidelines or policies would need to be considered.

-Nevertheless, the CCD’s effort to negotiate better terms for the student(s) affected by this decision can yield positive results.
+Nevertheless, the CCD’s effort to assist the student(s) affected by this decision can yield positive results.
 Examples may include the company providing a severance package for the student, handling more of the students’ expenses associated with making a planned move to the company site, or considering other positions and geographical locations within the company or affiliated subsidiaries if that action has not already been offered.
+However, given the circumstances, the CCD should recommend the student seek independent legal advice.

 Ultimately, efforts that lead the student to believe that A Inc. treated her fairly given the circumstances will reduce the likelihood that the company’s reputation on campus will be impugned.

 Other Considerations: If policies exist that career services are not fully extended to graduates, to what degree can the career center be helpful to students within the bounds of Principle 2—acting without bias—when providing advisement?
 This may especially be true if the CCD or a career center professional contacts companies on the student’s behalf and asked them to consider her based on these circumstances.
-While one could argue that all students affected by having previously offered positions withdrawn would be extended services beyond what policy dictates, there will still be risks involved.
+While one could argue that all students affected by having previously offered positions withdrawn would be extended services beyond what policy dictates, there will still be risks involved, specifically if the CCD does not provide such additional services uniformly.
+If the CCD “picks and chooses” who it will provide additional services to, it may expose itself to a claim of discrimination.
 For legal considerations, the CCD may wish to pursue assistance from campus legal counsel.
 For other matters, office policy narrative should be reconsidered and potentially revised.

 An important role that a CCD can play for an employer is that of one sharing best practices.
 During the Great Recession of 2007-08, quite a few companies faced the prospect of withdrawing accepted offers from graduating students.
 Many companies simply refused to renege on job offers extended regardless of the business conditions.
 Among the creative solutions exercised by those that did so included scheduling of personal meetings on campus with students affected and offering outplacement services.
 One company hired those whom already accepted offers at a significant percentage of their salary to work for a charity of their choice until their full-time appointment began.